EN

 Key features:

-• Advanced Monte Carlo ray tracing that accurately simulates light dynamics.
+• Advanced Monte Carlo ray tracing for accurate light simulation

-• Efficient memory management allows for rendering of scenes with a vast number of objects and textures.
+• Efficient memory management for scenes with massive object and texture counts

 V-Ray

-V-Ray by Chaos Group is one of the most popular render engines not just for 3ds Max but across multiple platforms.
-Known for its versatility and incredibly realistic lighting, V-Ray is extensively used in both architectural visualization and visual effects industries.
-It strikes an excellent balance between quality and rendering speed, making it a favored choice for many professionals.
+V-Ray by Chaos Group is one of the most popular render engines across multiple platforms, not just 3ds Max.
+Known for its versatility and realistic lighting, V-Ray is heavily used in architectural visualization and VFX production.
+It strikes a strong balance between quality and speed, offering both CPU and GPU rendering paths — which is why it remains a go-to for many professionals.

 Key features:

-• Powerful ray tracing capabilities, which provide realistic lighting and shadows.
+• Powerful ray tracing with realistic lighting and shadows

-• Versatile, with options for both CPU and GPU rendering.
+• Flexible rendering options — both CPU and GPU modes available

 Corona Renderer

-Corona Renderer stands out for its ease of use, affordability, and its unbiased rendering capabilities.
-It is particularly popular among architectural and interior design professionals due to its simple setup and stunningly realistic light interactions.
-Corona Renderer integrates deeply with 3ds Max’s environment, making it seamless for users to transition from modeling to rendering.
+Corona Renderer stands out for its ease of use and unbiased rendering quality.
+It's particularly popular in architectural visualization and interior design, where artists value its simple setup and stunningly realistic light behavior.
+Corona integrates deeply with 3ds Max, making the transition from modeling to rendering seamless.
+For many archviz professionals, it's the engine that just works without requiring hours of tweaking.

 Key features: